jo-cho/genre_classification/README.md

 - models with hyperparameter tuning
 - proper train/test split
   - it ensures that the excerpts from same song are not both included in train and test set
-  - many notebooks using this data make this mistake
+  - many notebooks are making this mistake
 - interpretation of the results showing misclassified genre pairs
   - is it really misclassified? what if the song has very similar musical characteristics despite its specified genre?